AviG1234/Drone_Post_Project/README.md

 # DronePost folder contains server code and DronePostUI folder contains users code.
 # SQL script is in TableScript.sql in DronePost/DataBaseScript folder (microsoft sql server).
 # simulated delivery times are at a rate of 1000 to 1 and order status are logd in DronePost/serverLog.txt.
-# if no drones are saved in the SQL server the system will all 20 drones.
+# if no drones are saved in the SQL server the system will load 20 drones.